The Mayor’s Office of Community Mental Health promotes mental health for all New Yorkers

 How our approach is changing New York City

-To understand the population-level effect of our programs and how these programs are closing gaps in mental health care, the Mayor’s Office of Community Mental Health engages a Science Advisory Group.
-This Science Advisory Group is comprised of leading national and international experts in epidemiology, treatment, care and the social drivers of mental health.
-This Science Advisory Group has developed two population-level measures that can be directly tied to our work.
-If the Mayor’s Office of Community Mental Health continues closing gaps in care, New York City will see changes in the following population-level measures in the next five years:
+To understand the population-level effect of our programs and how these programs are closing gaps in mental health care, the Mayor’s Office of Community Mental Health engaged a Science Advisory Group.
+This Science Advisory Group was comprised of leading national and international experts in epidemiology, treatment, care and the social drivers of mental health.
+In early 2020, this Science Advisory Group determined two population-level measures that can be directly tied to our work.
+If the Mayor’s Office of Community Mental Health continues closing gaps in care, New York City will see changes in the following population-level measures:

 Defined as 1) more New Yorkers with an identified mental health need receive treatment, and 2) greater equity in connection to treatment.